 ***No students will be allowed to checkout after 2:30 p.m.***

-TARDINESS
+Tardiness

 Tardies are a distraction to the learning process and to orderly classroom management.
 Please make the necessary arrangements to have your child at school on time.

 Tardiness leads to the same unfortunate consequences of unnecessary absences.
 Three tardies is considered a one-half day absence.
-Classes begin each morning at 7:45 a.m.
-A child is tardy when he arrives after 7:45 a.m.
-A student coming late for classes is expected to have their parent sign the tardy register in the school office.
+Classes begin each morning at 7:40 a.m.
+A child is tardy when he arrives after 7:40 a.m.
+If a teacher is not on duty in the drop off area when you arrive, the parent must accompany the student to the front office and sign him/her in.

 A student will not be admitted to the classroom without their attendance card from the school office.
+Any student entering the classroom without their attendance card must be sent to the front office to receive one.

 If a child is consistently tardy, the parent/guardian will be contacted.
 Excessive tardies will have a direct impact on a student’s academic evaluation and promotion to the next grade level.

-Any student entering the classroom without their attendance card must be sent to the front office to receive one.

-If a teacher is not on duty in the drop off area when you arrive, the parent must accompany the student to the office and sign him/her in.

 Tardies will only be excused with a note from a doctor or when the school administration excuses all tardies because of severe weather or traffic problems.

 Tardies do not start over every nine weeks, but are accumulated throughout the school year.

-INCLEMENT WEATHER POLICY
+Inclement Weather Policy

 Our school will typically abide by the decisions of the Rapides Parish School District concerning the closing of school due to inclement weather.
 Please listen to your local radio/television stations for announcements of this kind.
-You might also be reached by either email through Renweb or text or call through the SchoolReach telephone system.
+You will also be reached by either email through Renweb or text or call through the Parent Alert telephone system.
 The school Facebook page will also be updated.
+Please DO NOT call the front office about possible school closure.
+You will be contacted as soon as a decision has been made.

 MEDICAL

-HEALTH RECORDS
+Health Records

 The Louisiana State Department of Health requires that all students have a current record of immunizations on file at the school.
 Students may not begin school in August if immunization records are not on file or not up-to-date.
 The only exemption to the policy is in the event that a student has an illness that would compromise his/her life by being immunized.
 Documentation of a compromising condition must be presented prior to the first day of the school year.

 The student health records will be reviewed each year to insure we are complying with regulations of the Louisiana State Department of Health.
 Each student receives a certificate of immunization for immunizations from the local health unit or your medical provider.
 All health records should be kept up-to-date.
 It is the responsibility of the parents to notify the school office of any changes.

-MEDICATION POLICY
+Medication Policy

 The Catholic Schools Office of the Diocese of Alexandria has directed that, ordinarily, school personnel will not administer medication to students.

 If a student's health need necessitates taking a prescription drug, the parent or guardian must submit an order from a Louisiana-licensed physician or dentist as well as a letter of request and authorization from the parent or guardian clearly indicating the student's name and the instructions for dosage and frequency.
 We will not accept verbal permission to dispense medication.
 No medication shall be administered to any student unless it is provided to the school in the original container, with the child’s name, frequency, and dose on it.